Frederiksted, U.S. Virgin Islands

-Briefly in the early 2000s, Frederiksted was a port for Seaborne Airlines seaplanes, which are based in the town of Christiansted.
-Seaplane service ended after less than one year of service due to a tropical storm damaging the port facility.
+In the early 2000s, Frederiksted was briefly a port for Seaborne Airlines seaplanes, which are based in Christiansted.
+Seaplane service ended after less than a year when a tropical storm damaged the port facility.

 History

 The 1867 Virgin Islands earthquake and tsunami heavily damaged the town.
 The tsunami with an estimated height of 7.6 meters beached the USS Monongahela onshore.
 At least five people were killed.

 The town was destroyed by a labor revolt (known as "The Fireburn" because arson was utilized as a means of revolt) in October 1878, which was led by four Crucian female laborers.
-Frederiksted was later restored during the Victorian era, as reflected in the town's architecture.
+Frederiksted was restored during the Victorian era, as reflected in its architecture.

-Modern Frederiksted operates at a slower pace than Christiansted, except for carnival in January and whenever cruise ships dock in Frederiksted's deepwater port.
+Modern Frederiksted operates at a slower pace than Christiansted, except for carnival in January and whenever cruise ships dock in its deepwater port.
 In recent years successful redevelopment efforts have begun to restore and revitalize this National Historic Site.
 The 2000 census population of the town was 732, and that of the larger sub-district was 3,767.